Labor-Progressive Party: Decline

 The LPP last ran a federal candidate in a December 1958 by-election and ran nine candidates in the 1959 Ontario election.
 Shortly thereafter, it renamed itself the Communist Party of Canada once again.

 The LPP had a youth wing, the National Federation of Labour Youth which had formerly been known as the Young Communist League.
-The NFLY was renamed the Socialist Youth League of Canada in the 1950s but became defunct later in the decade due to internal party turmoil.
+The NFLY was reorganized as the Socialist Youth League of Canada in 1957 following defections from the Communist movement.